Why should businesses Diagnose Cloud Application for its Resiliency?

 In order to properly monitor and manage the flow of power during times of crisis, our essential facilities must be able to operate at a considerably greater level than we would expect them to under normal circumstances.
 Designing for agility provides for a far quicker return to operations and, as a result, aids in the recovery of others who may be affected by the same event in the future.

 Two of the most important components of safeguarding sensitive data from malware attacks are prevention and rapid recovery.
-Hiring cloud application service providers may achieve both goals by using the following strategies:
+Hiring cloud consulting companies may achieve both goals by using the following strategies:

 Employee education is important.
-Preventative measures begin outside of the data center.
 IT managers should provide training materials to their employees on how to identify and report malware risks such as phishing campaigns or ransomware attacks, among other things.

 Backups that are not reversible.
 When it comes to data recovery, a backup that has not been encrypted is almost worthless.
 Having immutable backups in data centers can protect compromised data from additional harm caused by employees fiddling with the system.